tpminh4394/btc_blockchain_etl_analysis/README.md

 # btc blockchain etl & analysis
-In this project, I will show you how to store the entire btc blockchain ingformation in a relational database for on-chain data inspection and analysis.
+In this project, I will show you how to store the entire btc blockchain information in a relational database for on-chain data inspection and analysis.
 There is also a publicly available version of the btc blockchain in Google Bigquery dataset but they will charge you for every query.
 This is the main motivation why I do this project.